dstackai/dstack/docs/concepts/how-dstack-works.md

 # How dstack works

 `dstack` enables you to define ML pipelines in YAML and run them through CLI.
-You can run them either locally or remotely, for instance, in any configured cloud account, without the need for Kubernetes or Docker.
+You can run them either locally or remotely, for instance, in any configured cloud account, without the need for Kubernetes or custom Docker images.

 When you run a workflow remotely in a configured cloud account, `dstack` creates and destroys instances automatically, based on the resource requirements.
 The workflows run in containers that have pre-configured Conda environments,